rives-io/riv/docs/developing-cartridges.md

 This tutorial will guide on how to setup your development workflow and how to create your first cartridge.

-If you not have installed RIVEMU yet, please read getting started page first.
+By the end of this tutorial you will know how to create cartridge files, compile cartridges, debug cartridges, benchmark cartridges, inspect cartridges and how you can use other compiled and even interpreted programming languages to create cartridges.

 This tutorial will begin quickly by running your first graphical application inside RIV, and then expand slowly about all the tools RIV offers to develop cartridges, you will learn some new cool RIVEMU options on the go.

+If you have not installed RIVEMU yet, please read the getting started page first.

 ## Creating your first application in C